Heat Pump Water Heaters

 What is a Heat Pump Water Heater?

-- Heat pump water heaters use heat pump technology to move heat instead of generating it through combustion of fossil fuels.
+- Heat pump water heaters use heat pump technology to move heat instead of burning fossil fuels to generate heat.

-- Heat pump water heaters draw heat from the surrounding air, transfer the heat to the water in the tank and blow the cold air back out.
+- Heat pump water heaters draw heat from the surrounding air, transferring heat to the water.
+Cold air is blown back out and can be vented out of the house if desired.

 Benefits of a Heat Pump Water Heater: